differentrain/LocalcDocuments/README.md

 Now let us find out how to use Localc for simple calculation.

 There is no equals sign button in Loaclc's Num-pad who contains only binary-operations buttons.
-If you know about [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), you must know how dos it works:
+If you know about [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), you must know how dos it works easily:

 +	Binary-operations perform on the numbers stored in the selected number-box(first operand) and the next number-box(second operand).
 +	The result will be stored in the selected number-box.